MaterSim/PyXtal/doc/Background.rst

 Background and Theory
 =====================
 This is a pedagogical introduction to crystallography and basic group theory.
-For information about how PyXtal works specifically, see the `Algorithms <Algorithm>`_ page.
+For information about how PyXtal works specifically, see the Algorithm <Algorithm.html>`_ page.

 Crystals and Structures
 -----------------------